jim-easterbrook/python-gphoto2/README.rst

 Note that the gp_camera_unref() call is not needed (since version 0.5.0).
 It is called automatically when the python camera object is deleted.

-This conversion of "output" parameters is why the ``CameraList *list`` parameter is not included in the ``pydoc`` example above but is shown in the C documentation.
+This conversion of "output" parameters is why the ``CameraList *list`` parameter is not listed in the ``pydoc`` example above but is shown in the C documentation.
 In Python a new ``CameraList`` object is created and appended to the return value list.
 Unfortunately I've not found a way to persuade SWIG to include this extra return value in the documentation.